canjs/can-queues/docs/instances.queues.md

 ## domUIQueue

-A Queue used for updating the DOM or other UI after state has settled, but before user tasks.
+A CompletionQueue used for updating the DOM or other UI after state has settled, but before user tasks.

 When this queue is emptied (`onComplete`), it calls `flush()` on the `mutateQueue`.